Global Awareness Team

 Girls are able to make a Global Connection through Journeys.
 The Global Action Team has kits available for troops to check out to enrich the global component of the It’s Your Planet, Love It Journeys.
 Kits include instructions and hands-on activities that tie back to the Sustainable Development Goals and the Journey.

-Global Action Travel Committee Member: To help the Global Action Team plan our upcoming travel experiences for the next 3-5 years, be on rotation to chaperone travel experiences and help present at information nights regarding travel opportunities.
+Global Awareness Travel Committee Member: To help the Global Action Team plan our upcoming travel experiences for the next 3-5 years, be on rotation to chaperone travel experiences and help present at information nights regarding travel opportunities.
 Travel opportunities may include: weekend trips in, or near, Oklahoma; week long trips outside of Oklahoma; or two week international trips.
 Enthusiasm for travel, experience working with girls, a Girl Scout membership and clear background check needed.
 (Applications will be required for volunteers wanting to chaperone travel events).

-Global Action Curriculum Streamlining Committee Member: To help the Global Action Team finish the creation of the Toteable Topic Toolkits by coming up with hands on activities that include global components that go along with existing Journey Curriculum.
+Global Awareness Curriculum Streamlining Committee Member: To help the Global Action Team finish the creation of the Toteable Topic Toolkits by coming up with hands on activities that include global components that go along with existing Journey Curriculum.
 Volunteers need to be able to work on their own while checking in with their team and hitting committee set deadlines.

-Global Action Events Committee Member: To help the Global Action Team find cultural community partners around the state of Oklahoma to provide workshops and events for Girl Scouts that give girls a chance to find out more about other cultures.
+Global Awareness Events Committee Member: To help the Global Action Team find cultural community partners around the state of Oklahoma to provide workshops and events for Girl Scouts that give girls a chance to find out more about other cultures.
 May also be needed to help “staff” the events.